Shamima Begum should not be permitted to return to the UK

 Shamima Begum, a British national, left the UK in 2015 when she was 15 years old to join the forces of the Islamic State.
 Now she wants to leave Syria and come “back home” because she is tired and pregnant (and the Caliphate has collapsed).
 Some are saying she should not be permitted to return (“she’s a traitor”); others are saying we should be compassionate (“she was just a child”).
 Some insist that since she remains a UK citizen she is still our responsibility; others say she ceased to be a UK citizen and forfeited all attendant rights the moment she swore allegiance to a foreign power which seeks to do us harm.

-When you read her interview in the Times, it is hard not to be moved by the sincerity of her grief and remorse: now 19, she is manifestly a changed person: heart softened, mind transformed, totally repentant of her decision to join the Islamist murders of the Daesh death cult.
+When you read her interview in the Times, it is hard not to be moved by the sincerity of her grief and remorse: now 19, she is manifestly a changed person: heart softened, mind transformed, totally repentant of her decision to join the Islamist murderers of the Daesh death cult.

 Oh, sorry, no. Got that bit wrong (these things happen).
 Apologies.
 She actually told the Times: “I don’t regret coming here.”